4 Statistical methods for replication assessment

 Note

-The assumption of Verhagen & Wagenmakers (2014) is that the original study performed a Bayesian analysis with a completely flat prior.
-Thus the confidence interval is the same as the Bayesian credible interval.
+The assumption of Verhagen & Wagenmakers (2014) is that the original study performed a Bayesian analysis with a flat (unform) prior.
+Thus, the confidence interval is approximately the same as the Bayesian credible interval.

 For this reason, the posterior distribution of the original study can be approximated as:

 Let’s imagine that a new study tried to replicate the original one.
-They collected \(n = 100\) participants with the same protocol and found and effect of \(y_{rep} = 0.1\).
+They collected \(n = 100\) participants with the same protocol and found an effect of \(y_{rep} = 0.1\).

 nrep <- 100